Safety net hospital

 A safety net hospital is a type of medical center in the United States that by legal obligation or mission provides healthcare for individuals regardless of their insurance status (the United States does not have a policy of universal health care) or ability to pay.
 This legal mandate forces safety net hospitals (SNHs) to serve all populations.
 Such hospitals typically serve a proportionately higher number of uninsured, Medicaid, Medicare, Children's Health Insurance Program (CHiP), low-income, and other vulnerable individuals than their "non-safety net hospital" counterpart.
 Safety net hospitals are not defined by their ownership terms; they can be either publicly or privately owned.
-The missions of safety net hospitals are rather, to focus and emphasize their devotion to providing the best possible care for those who are barred from health care due to the various possible adverse circumstances.
+The mission of safety net hospitals is rather to provide the best possible care for those who are barred from health care due to the various possible adverse circumstances.
 These circumstances mostly revolve around problems with financial payments, insurance plans, or health conditions.
 Safety net hospitals are known for maintaining an open-door policy for their services.

 Some safety net hospitals even offer high-cost services like burn care, trauma care, neonatal treatments, and inpatient behavioral health.
 Some also provide training for healthcare professionals.
-The Health and Hospital Corporation in NYC, Cook County Health and Hospital System in Chicago, and Parkland Health & Hospital System in Dallas are three of the United States' largest safety net hospitals.
+NYC Health + Hospitals, Cook County Health and Hospital System in Chicago, and Parkland Health & Hospital System in Dallas are three of the United States' largest safety net hospitals.